 Another great option is to reach out and contact us!
 One of our Medicare experts will usually get back to you within 24 hours.

 What is the difference between Medicare Part D and Medigap in Nevada?

 It’s easy to be confused since the two have much in common.
 They’re both private insurance supplement plans regulated by the federal government so that you get a better deal on prices and benefits.
 But Medicare Part D is exclusively for prescription drugs.
 On the other hand, Medicare Supplement plans cover many benefits, including parts A and B, coinsurance costs, travel insurance, and deductibles.

 What is the downside to Medigap plans offered in Nevada?

 Some beneficiaries don’t like that their Medigap is a separate policy from their Medicare.
 It’s even more inconvenient if they need to juggle ancillary coverages like vision and dental.
-Furthermore, Medigap can be more expensive than Medicare Advantage in some areas.
+Furthermore, Medicare Supplements can be more expensive than Medicare Advantage in some areas.
 But shopping around and comparing free rate quotes can help shave off much of the cost.

 What’s the downside to Medicare Advantage plans in Nevada?